Theodor Vahlen: Mathematics

 Vahlen gained his doctorate with Beiträge zu einer additiven Zahlentheorie, and continued to specialise in number theory, but later turned to applied mathematics.

 Theodor Vahlen was an early proponent of geometric algebra.
 His 1902 paper in Mathematische Annalen recounts William Kingdon Clifford's construction of his 2^{n} dimensional algebra with n − 1 anti-commuting square roots of −1.
 Vahlen also recounts split-biquaternions and parabolic biquaternions originated by Clifford.
 But Vahlen cites Eduard Study most of all since Study also focussed on the geometric motions (translation and rotation) as implicit in algebra.
-Since Vahlen explores some of the fractional-linear transformations of Clifford algebras, he is sometimes remembered for the Vahlen matrices.
+Since Vahlen explores some of the linear fractional transformations of Clifford algebras, he is sometimes remembered for the Vahlen matrices.
 These are $2\times 2$ matrices with coefficients in a Clifford algebra that act on a projective line over a ring.

-In 1985 Lars Ahlfors recalled the article as follows: "The method was introduced as early as 1901 by K.T.
+In 1985, Lars Ahlfors recalled the article as follows: "The method was introduced as early as 1901 by K.T.
 Vahlen in a rather short, but remarkable, paper.
 His motivation was to unify the theory of motions in Euclidean, hyperbolic, and elliptic space, which is obviously in the spirit of Clifford.
 In this respect the paper seems somewhat antiquated, but the essence is in the method it advocates."